 If you’re looking to dive in deeper into the world of child behavior problems and solutions, I highly recommend getting one, or all of these!

-I like to talk to my kids as an equal.
+I like to talk to my kids like an equal.

 They know I’m the parent, so I don’t need to talk down to them or talk to them like I’m superior.